rithmschool/intermediate_javascript_exercises/constructor_functions_exercise/readme.md

 A Class is a blueprint which instances make use of to make new instances of the class.

-In object-orientated programming.
-A Class would be the blueprints for the object and instances use these Classes to make objects.
-JavaScript tries to mimic this using Constructors for Classes
+In object-oreintated programming, a Class would be the blueprints for the object and instances use these Classes to make objects.
+JavaScript tries to mimic this using Constructors for Classes.

 **5. Create a constructor function for a Person, each person should have a firstName, lastName, favoriteColor and favoriteNumber.**